 Target Group Youth: Ages 6 - 22 Goals The S.P.A.R.K.
 Program reduces risk factors and uncovers resiliency to promote emotional well-being and school success in youth.
 The S.P.A.R.K. program addresses the following protective factors.
-Academic Success Emotional Competency Self-Efficacy Skills Communication Skills Conflict Resolution Skills Connectedness to Family, School and Community Objectives Teach youth an understanding of the mind in order to reduce risky behavior and uncover resiliency (Lessons) Connect skills learned to life experiences and circumstances (Generalization) Build a relationship and connectedness that supports participants and the skills learned (Mentoring) Empower participants to utilize their leadership and creativity in giving back to their community (Community Involvement) Challenges Many young people come to school with an array of the following risk factors: Aggressive behaviors, Reactive behaviors, Impulsive behavior Poor Academic Success Lack of School Commitment Depression, Anxiety Low Confidence/Self-esteem Low Social Skills Disrespect towards authority Many schools do not have the resources to implement social emotional learning programs and curricula in social and communication skills and emotional competency.
-Activities Curriculum Lessons (Strategies) Core Curriculum: The S.P.A.R.K. core curriculum is designed to be taught during or after school, throughout the school year, by classroom teachers, or certified S.P.A.R.K. facilitators.
+Academic Success Emotional Competency Self-Efficacy Skills Communication Skills Conflict-Resolution Skills Connectedness to Family, School and Community Objectives Teach youth an understanding of the mind in order to reduce risky behavior and uncover resiliency (Lessons) Connect skills learned to life experiences and circumstances (Generalization) Build a relationship and connectedness that supports participants and the skills learned (Mentoring) Empower participants to utilize their leadership capability and creativity in giving back to their community (Community Involvement) Challenges Many young people come to school with an array of the following risk factors: Aggressive/Reactive/Impulsive Behavior Poor Academic Success Lack of School Commitment Depression, Anxiety Low Confidence/Self-esteem Low Social Skills Disrespect Towards Authority Many schools do not have the resources to implement social-emotional learning programs or curricula in social and communication skills, and in emotional competency.
+Activities Curriculum Lessons (Strategies) Core Curriculum: The S.P.A.R.K.
+Core Curriculum is designed to be taught during or after school, throughout the school year, by classroom teachers or certified S.P.A.R.K. facilitators.
 It can be taught once a week throughout the school year, or once every other week when implementing the one-on-one mentoring component in between lessons.
-The core curriculum consists of 13 lessons that focus on an understanding of the human experience for the purpose of teaching participants personal and interpersonal skills needed to navigate life A 04::4: successfully.
-Activities
+The Core Curriculum consists of lessons that focus on an understanding of the human experience in order to teach participants personal and interpersonal skills needed to navigate life successfully.

-(Strategies)
+Activities (Strategies)

-Topic-Specific Modules: Additional Lessons, also taught in a classroom setting.
+Topic-Specific Modules: Additional lessons, also taught in a classroom setting.
 Based on the needs of the audience, topic-specific modules can be included into the program.
-Examples Modules: Relationships, Leadership, Life Skills, Sex Education and Teen Pregnancy Prevention, and Teen Parenting.
+Example modules: Relationships, Leadership, Life Skills, Sex Education and Teen Pregnancy Prevention, and Teen Parenting.